Ali-Khazraee/sfu-graphlearning/README.md

 # LLGF

-This is the official PyTorch implementation of Latent Layer Generative Framework.
+This is the official PyTorch implementation of "Deep Learning of Latent Edge Types from Relational Data".

 ## Code overview